open-mmlab/mmaction2/docs/en/get_started/quick_run.md

 03/24 17:00:59 - mmengine - INFO - Epoch(test) [10/10]  acc/top1: 1.0000  acc/top5: 1.0000  acc/mean1: 0.9000data_time: 0.0420  time: 1.0795
 ```

-The model achieves an hmean of 1.0000 on this dataset.
+The model achieves an top1-accuracy of 1.0000 on this dataset.

 ```{note}
 For advanced usage of testing, such as CPU testing, multi-GPU testing, and cluster testing, please refer to [Training and Testing](../user_guides/train_test.md).